MateiMoraru/file-server/README.md

 After launching **server.py**, you can go ahead and run **client.py** which will make you choose wheather you wish to create a new account or log into an existing one.

 There are two types of users:
-- *default users* `can create/edit/read the files that are marked as public or the files that specifically have the user as one of the collaborators/readers`;
+- *default users* - can create/edit/read the files that are marked as public or the files that specifically have the user as one of the collaborators/readers;
-- *admins* `have access to any files and can create/edit/read every`.
+- *admins* - have access to any files and can create/edit/read every.

-After logging in, try running `help` in order to take a look at the possible commands you can run.
+After logging in, try running `help` in order to take a look at the possible commands you can run, or take a look below!

 Commands:
 - `echo <text>` - sends a text to all the users that are connected to the network;